So here we are.

 I'm talking about credit for the films.
 Jim Henson's name was on those movie posters along with the other Muppet Performers in all of the other Muppet movies, and even when the characters' names showed up on The Muppet's Christmas Carol and Muppet Treasure Island posters, the puppeteers' names did as well.
 And the characters were only listed because Kermit, Piggy, et al were technically "playing" other characters - cute, yes, but in an appropriate way.

 And you're right - Jim Henson was indeed adamant in protecting the integrity of the characters (as are all of the Muppet Performers), but that didn't mean he couldn't show or discuss the goings-on behind the scenes in specials and documentaries about The Muppet Show, Fraggle Rock, and The Jim Henson Hour.
-It didn't make the characters any less magical or cute, and it didn't ruin the illusion when they would turn around the next day and appear on the Today Show
+It didn't make the characters any less magical or cute, and it didn't ruin the illusion when they would turn around the next day and appear on the Today Show.

 Also, Jim Henson, when talking to Johnny Carson, or Mike Douglas, or Michael Parkinson, would always acknowledge the work of the puppeteers, and talk about Frank Oz's performances as Miss Piggy, Bert and Fozzie.
 I'm not going to attempt to get into Jim Henson's head, but all evidence points to him making sure the public knew who was ultimately responsible for bringing those characters to life, and that includes the builders, workshop folk and writers as well.